michaelrutherford/orthochrome/README.md

-# silvalide
+# Silvalide

 ## About
-A program to emulate the effects of analog film on digital images.
+Silvalide is a program used to emulate the effects of analog film on digital images.
 It offers a variety of selectable presets, including options for standard, sepia tone, orthochromatic, and infrared film effects.
 Its name comes from the silver halide crystals used in traditional film.